khsarvar/khsarvar/README.md

 # Hi, I'm Sarvar 👋

-AI engineer and data scientist based in NYC.
+AI engineer and data scientist based in NYC (open to relocate).

 Most of my work has been in pharma and biotech — building agentic systems at **AbbVie**, wearable data pipelines at **NYU Langone**, and clinical data tooling at **Regeneron**.
 I've also done ML research at the Feng Lab and founded [AcadyLearn](https://acadylearn.com), an AI app that turns documents into quizzes and flashcards.